 The Culinary Arts has Finally Produced Top Asian Female Chefs after Decades-Long of Waiting

-The last 3,000 years or so featured the rise and fall of western civilizations and their culture is well known and was sometimes adopted by other countries to create a unique blend of modern cultures.
+The last 3,000 years or so featured the rise and fall of western civilizations and their culture is well known throughout the world.
+Sometimes we even see western culture being adopted by other countries to create a unique blend of modern cultures.
 Up until recently Asian culture is rarely recognized by the mainstream press; however, that has changed just after the first decade of the 21st century with the world giving a nod to Asian female chefs.
-Chinese food, in particular, has also been a long-time favorite to Americans since the 1960s or probably even way way back in time, but no one has ever mentioned how good the cook was let alone a chef in the house.
+Chinese food, in particular, has also been a long-time favorite to Americans since the 1960s or probably even way way back in time, but no one has ever mentioned how good the cook was let alone took notice of the chef in the house.

-Blame it on political correctness or people just want to see everybody in the world shine, thanks to them or the current trend we now have icons from Asia.
+Whatever the circumstances may have been that led to this one thin is certain – we now have icons from Asia.
 Ranging from Jackie Chan, Fan Bin Bing, Jack Ma, Manny Pacquiao, Zhang Ziyi and many others have reached a celebrity status equivalent to that of famous US celebrities, wealthy elites and political figures.

 And now it’s time to meet our flourishing Asian female chefs!